lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 That makes it a suitable choice for the scientific use-case outlined in the Introduction.

 In the right-most plot, the astrometric scatter, notice that for this "bright / best-seeing" epoch the measured sky coordinates of the DiaSource are very close to those reported for the DiaObject.
-This *does not* necessarly mean that the coordinates for the "best-seeing" epoch are more accurate, because the coordinates of DiaObjects are *derived from* the individual DiaSources.
+This *does not* necessarily mean that the coordinates for the "best-seeing" epoch are more accurate, because the coordinates of DiaObjects are *derived from* the individual DiaSources.
 The point of the right-most plot is more that the overall scatter is less than 0.3 arcsec, and that selecting the "bright / best-seeing" epoch image for co-registration with images from other facilities is a wise choice.

 .. figure:: /_static/portal_tut02_step03e.png